5 Common Hockey Injuries

 Knee Ligament Injuries – MCL

 Medial Collateral Ligament (MCL) injury is caused by overstretching the ligament on the inside of your knee.
-This injury can be separated into two categories: contact injury and non-contact injury.
+Healthcare professionals separate this injury into two categories: contact injury and non-contact injury.
 A contact injury can be a player falling into you, an awkward fall onto the ice or into the boards; whereas, a non-contact injury can be a quick change in direction that puts an increased amount of stress on the inside of your knee.

 Groin strains in hockey players can include a wide array of different muscles that can be affected.
 From strains to the hip flexor group and the adductor group, all common groin injuries are usually a result of quick movements and change of direction by the athlete.
 Not only can the injury be attributed to the action on the ice, but also underlying muscle imbalances can put athletes at higher risk for this type of injury.